-- i.
-Up to 6 months: for skilled employees or employees filling positions "of trust". - ii.
+- Admissibility: - i.
+When a training or adaptation period is required. - When so justified due to the nature of the work to be performed or the degree of responsibility involved. - Maximum term: - Up to 6 months: for skilled employees or employees filling positions "of trust". - ii.
 Up to 1 year: for management employees. - It is not authorized for non-skilled employees. - Requirements: justify the reason in writing and comply with the maximum term.